Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Results

 \subsubsection{Infinite system size energies}

-Figure \ref{figure: results, extrapolations and backflow} shows Slater-Jastrow vertical excitation energies in both cell sizes, with extrapolation to infinite system size according to Eq. (\ref{equation: extrapolation formula to infinite system size energies}) and with the backflow corrections.
+Figure \ref{figure: results, extrapolations and backflow} shows the ground state (a) and vertical excitation (b) energies in both cell sizes, with extrapolation to infinite system size according to Eq. (\ref{equation: extrapolation formula to infinite system size energies}) and with the backflow corrections.
+Based on the findings of the previous section, the triplet-to-triplet excitation is estimated with $S_z=1$ projections of the wave functions represented with S.U. orbitals, but the triplet-to-singlet excitations are computed with S.R. orbitals and by using the $S_z=0$ projection of the ground state, so that the Kohn-Sham ansatzes of the ground and excited states are coherent when estimating excitation energies.
 The backflow functions are included in the smaller $63$-atom simulation cell and the differences between results with and without the backflow are added to the extrapolated results.
 HSE06 was used to prepare the orbitals for all of the states.
-For the $3A2$ and $3E$ states, $S_z=1$-projections with S.U. orbitals were used.
-For the singlets, S.R. orbitals were used.
-Also, for $1E$ and $3E$ states we computed the energies of the $y$-components of the degenerate states in Fig. \ref{figure: results, extrapolations and backflow}.
-The resulting extrapolated and backflow-corrected vertical excitation energies represent our final results for the NV$^-$-center.
+For $1E$ and $3E$ states we computed the energies of the $y$-components of the degenerate states.

-We can see that the backflow corrections bring an energy gain of approximately $200$ meV to all of the excitation energies.
-The finite-size effects are small, with the effect of extrapolating to infinite system size bringing very little changes compared to the results in the larger simulation cell.
+Fig. \ref{figure: results, extrapolations and backflow} (a) shows that, while the representations of the ground state with S.R. orbitals remain higher in energy than with S.U. orbitals when SJ wave functions are used, backflow mainly corrects the discrepancies.
+The $S_z=0$ projection of the $3A_2$ state remains little higher in energy than the other two representations even after the backflow correction, but this discrepancy is very small with the given statistical accuracy of $\sim 100$ meV.
+The finite-size effects of the different ground state representations are identical.
+These results indicate that neither the spin projection of the $3A_2$ wave function nor the spin restrictions of the orbitals (with $S_z=1$ wave function projections) makes a difference when estimating the vertical excitation energies.

+In Fig. \ref{figure: results, extrapolations and backflow} (b) the $1E$ singlet has neglible finite-size effects within the statistical accuracy of the calculations.
+The $1A_1$ singlet has an excitation energy of $2.02(3)$ eV in the $63$-atom cell, while the energy extrapolated to infinite system size is $2.2(1)$ eV.
+The extrapolated energy of the $3E$ state is $100$ meV lower than the energy of the $63$-atom cell, which is barely visible in the current statistical accuracy of $\sim 70$ meV for the $3E$ state.
+An earlier study found a value of $70$ meV as the finite-size correction due to electrostatics for the triplet-to-triplet transition \cite{londero2018}.
+Overall the finite-size effects are small, with the $215$-atom simulation cell having the same energies as the extrapolated results within the statistical accuracy.
+The backflow corrections are also small; only for the vertical excitation energy of the $3E$ state we see a change in energy due to backflow ($160$ meV) larger than the statistical uncertainty.